Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference

 \section{Intermodulation Interference}

 Intermodulation interference may happen in any direction (i.e., uplink or downlink).
 However, it is particularly interesting in the uplink since UEs are power-limited (i.e., compared to BSs).
 This can make the uplink target signal-to-interference-plus-noise ratio more difficult to achieve causing access blockage and increased bit error rate.
+Intermodulation interference can happen due to two or multiple center frequencies and can be of any order $m \ge 2$.

-For the simplicity of math, we use two center frequencies, each being a subcarrier belonging to a distinct PRB.
+For simplicity of math, we study the intermodulation interference due to two center frequencies, each being a subcarrier belonging to a distinct PRB, and up to the \textit{third} intermodulation interference order.
 Let these two frequencies be $f_1$ and $f_2$ and the subcarriers $x_{1,k}$ and $x_{2,\ell}$ as follows from \eqref{eq:ofdm}.
-Let us call the transmit frequency that brings forth the intermodulation interference the ``offender.''
+Let us call the BS the transmit frequencies of which cause the intermodulation interference an ``offender.''

 \textbf{Non-linearity:} When non-linearity is introduced between the voltage and current components of a signal, harmonic frequencies and linear combinations of them are generated.
-Let us consider a third order non-linear element $q$.
-With this non-linear element\review{---as defined earlier---}in the path of our signals $x_{1,k}[n]$ and $x_{2,\ell}[n]$, we therefore write the output signal as:
+For our signals $x_{1,k}[n]$ and $x_{2,\ell}[n]$, we consider an input signal